 H1S are used to tell Google what the page is about and can be very important when optimising pages for target search terms.
 Make sure every indexable page has a unique H1 tag and that no page has multiple or duplicate H1 tags.

-Ensure the presence of headings, page titles, and meta descriptions, as title tags and H1S can influence Google’s page ranking and each page should have a unique meta description.
+Ensure the presence of headings, page titles, and meta descriptions, as title tags and H1S can influence Google’s page ranking, and each page should have a unique meta description.

 Review Noindexed Pages